yiangmeng/data-analytics-lab/Lab3/README.md

 3. Select the AWS Glue Crawler for CSV (e.g. csvCrawler)
 4. Click **Run crawler**
-5. Select the AWS Glue Crawler for CSV (e.g. csvCrawler)
+5. Select the AWS Glue Crawler for CSV (e.g. parquetCrawler)
 6. Click **Run crawler**

 > Note: This may take approximately 5 min for both the crawlers to parse the data in CSV and Parquet format.